elastisys/compliantkubernetes/docs/compliantkubernetes/user-guide/safeguards/enforce-networkpolicies.md

     * A.13.1.3 Segregation in Networks

 !!!important
-    This safeguard is enabled by default since apps v0.19.0.
+    This safeguard is enabled by default since [Compliant Kubernetes apps v0.19.0](/compliantkubernetes/release-notes/#v0190).

 NetworkPolicies are useful in two cases: segregating tenants hosted in the same environment and further segregating application components.
 Both help you achieve better data protection.